 1. Reach Early

 Whether you have booked a flight or train, it’s imperative that you arrive at the airport or train station ahead of departure time.
-Otherwise, it will make you more anxious and if something goes wrong, you won’t have enough time to deal with it.
+Otherwise, the smallest thing going wrong will make you more anxious and you won’t have enough time to deal with it.

 Moreover, you don’t want to be stuck in the traffic or any unforeseen accident just to miss your flight at the end and make everything worse.